jellyfin/jellyfin-mpv-shim/README.md

  - Disable the GUI and systray by setting the option `enable_gui` to false.
  - Use external MPV.
 Ensure you can run MPV using `mpv` and then set `mpv_ext` to true.
+ - If you right click the tray icon before casting something, the issue does not occur.

 ## Building on Windows